-Filed by the Registrant

-Filed by a Party other than the Registrant

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material under Rule 14a-12

-ATLANTIC UNION BANKSHARES CORPORATION

-(Name of registrant as specified in its charter)

-(Name of person(s) filing proxy statement, if other than the registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee paid previously with preliminary materials. - □ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a6(i)(1) and 0-11.

-Richmond, Virginia March 21, 2023
+Filed by the Registrant \boxtimes Filed by a Party other than the Registrant Check th e appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commis (2)) ission Only (as permitted by Rule 14a-6(e) Definitive Proxy Statement Definitive Additional Materials Materials Soliciting Material under Rule 14a- 12 UNION BANKSHARES CORPORATION (Name of registrant as specified in its charter) Materials Soliciting Material under Rule 14a- 12 ATLANTIC Materials Soliciting Material under Rule 14a- 12 ATLANTIC (Name of registrant as specified in its charter) Name of person(s) filing proxy statement, if other than the registrant) Materials Soliciting Material under Rule 14a- 12 ATLANTIC (Name of registrant as specified in its charter) Name of person(s) filing proxy statement, if other than the registrant) □ □ Materials Soliciting Material under Rule 14a- 12 ATLANTIC Geof Filing Fee (Check the appropriate because No fee (Name of registrant as specified in its charter) Name of person(s) filing proxy statement, if other than the registrant) DOX): □ Payment ⊠ Materials Soliciting Material under Rule 14a- 12 ATLANTIC (2) of Filing Fee (Check the appropriate b No fee required.
+Fee paid previously with preliminary materials.
+(Name of registrant as specified in its charter) Name of person(s) filing proxy statement, if other than the registrant) DOX):

+March 26, 2024